wix/stylable/site/docs/references/compose-css-class.md

 ## Multiple classes

-You can compose multiple items by order.
+You can compose multiple classes or tag selectors by order.

 ```css
 /* CSS */